“Small Garden” Design ideas

+“Small gardens” can be a design challenge for even experiences landscape designers.
 If you are living in a Gold Coast townhouse with a small backyard, you might be thinking about what can be achieved in such a small space.
-Designing as small garden for your Gold Coast front yard or backyard can present some unique challenges for the home gardener.
+Designing a garden for a small space in your Gold Coast front yard or backyard can present some unique problems for the home gardener not least of which can be the lack of direct sunlight.
 Whilst some similar design philosophies to large garden design can be followed, there is more to it than just scaling everything down.

 A path leading to the focal point will draw your eye to the feature.
 If your house has nearby windows, try to place the focal point where it can be seen out of the window.
 Consider how your garden will look from other vistas as well.
 Think about the views from other windows and any pathways.
 Less desirable views can be screened out with hedging plants or screening plants creating the illusion of depth.
 Walls and fences can be made more attractive with an espalier fruit tree screen or a vertical garden.
 If you have a views of nearby trees or parkland, work with these views to enhance the view from your own garden.